-[00:51:39] Scott Nelson: Well, apart from the aforementioned, I'll conclude then with just one thing that I think both Cicero and the Founding Fathers would say, and that is, make time for study, make time to study these great texts.
-You got plenty of time to read whatever outrageous thing is happening in the news, that's always going to be there, don't worry about it.
-Take time to read these great texts.
-As even Jefferson in a letter to Adams, he talks about how he stopped reading the newspapers, they're just depressing.
-He's reading his Tacitus and tonicities and he's much too happier for it.
-Read these great texts because the Founding Fathers were all busy, but the Founding Fathers were busy founding a great nation.
-And yet they still took the time to read Cicero, Sallust, Tacitus, Livy, you know, the tonicities and whatnot.
-And I can't help but feel that it was precisely because they took that time to do so that the nation is as great as it is.
-I mean John Adams, I think he, at every year, he'd always make time to reread Cicero's text on old age, [inaudible 00:54:20] in Latin, of course.
-So read your, read it in Latin and Greek if you can.
-And as far as I'm concerned, if Marcus Tullius Cicero was good enough for men as enlightened, and excellent as the Founding Fathers, and surely he's good enough for us today.
+[00:50:51] Scott Nelson: Well, apart from the aforementioned I'll conclude then with just one thing that I think both Cicero and the founding fathers would say, and that is make time for study.
+Make time to study these great texts.
+You've got plenty of time to read whatever outrageous thing is happening in the news.
+That's always gonna be there, don't worry about it.
+Take time to read these great texts, as even Jefferson in a letter to Adams, he talks about how he stopped reading the newspapers.
+They're just depressing.
+He's reading his Tacitus and he's much happier for it.

+[00:51:22] Scott Nelson: Read these great texts.
+We're all buys, but the founding fathers were busy founding a great nation, and yet they still took the time to read Cicero, Sallust, Tacitus, Livy and what not.

+[00:51:37] Scott Nelson: I can't help but feel that it was precisely because they took that time to do so that the nation is as great as it is.
+John Adams, I think every year, he'd always make time to re-read Cicero's text on old age, De Senectute.
+In Latin, of course, so read it in Latin and Greek if you can.

+[00:51:56] Scott Nelson: And, as far as I'm concerned, if Marcus Tullius Cicero was good enough for men as enlightened and excellent as the founding fathers, then surely he's good enough for us today.

-[00:52:57] Jeffrey Rosen: Beautiful.
+[00:52:09] Jeffrey Rosen: Beautiful.
 What a perfect place to end.
-You are so right, Scott Nelson, and that's inspiring central practice that the founders had of deep reading into old age of the classics in general, and of Cicero, in particular.
-John Quincy Adams took an entire year after he left the White House to reread all of Cicero in Latin.
+You are so right, Scott Nelson, that that's inspiring, central practice that the founders had of deep reading into old age of the classics in general and of Cicero in particular, John Quincy Adams took an entire year after he left the White House to re-read all of Cicero in Latin.
 Jefferson and Adams finding consolation before death.
-It's an inspiration to all of us, and as you say, all we need to do is stop browsing and start reading, and take advantage of these remarkable screens that we have before us to access all the books of the world.
-It's so exciting that they're all just available with a single click.
-And that's why, friends, we put so many of these primary texts online in the new founders library, including excerpts from the Tusculan Disputations, from On Duties and from other key Ciceronian text.
-Caroline Winterer, Benjamin Straumann and Scott Nelson, I'm so grateful to you for teaching me and all of our great listeners so much about Cicero.
-And friends who are watching, I'm so grateful to all of you lifelong learners for taking an hour out in the middle of your day to learn and grow from these three brilliant scholars, who have shown so much light on this crucial topic.
+It's an inspiration to all of us.
+And, as you say, all we need to do is stop browsing and start reading and take advantage of these remarkable screens that we have before us to access all the books of the world.
+It's so exciting that they're all just available with a single click, and that's why, friends, we put so many of these primary texts online in the New Founders Library, including excerpts from the Tusculan Disputations, from On Duties, and from other key Ciceronian texts.

+[00:53:03] Jeffrey Rosen: Caroline Winterer, Benjamin Straumann, and Scott Nelson, I'm so grateful to you for teaching me and all of our great listeners so much about Cicero and friends who are watching, I'm so grateful to all of you lifelong learners for taking an hour out in the middle of your day to learn and grow from these three brilliant scholars who have shone so much light on this crucial topic.
 Caroline, Benjamin, Scott, thank you so much for joining.
-And thanks to all the, see you soon.